 Keep in mind that there are a lot of great business credit cards out there with competitive cash back rewards and travel points.
 Many also offer 0% APR introductory rates on purchases only.

-If you are specifically looking for a card that will allow you to do a balance transfer at 0% interest, make sure you read the terms and conditions before you apply to ensure you’re getting the right card for your company’s needs.
+If you are specifically looking for a credit card that offers 0% interest on balance transfers for an introductory period, make sure you read the terms and conditions before you apply to ensure you’re getting the right card for your company’s needs.

 Best balance transfer business credit cards for 2021